varmfskii/zxnext_code/zxnftp/client/README.md

     - ? [\<cmd>] - print help message

+    - baud \<file> - set the baudrate on on teh ZX Next

     - cat \<file> - show the contents of a file

     - cd \<dir> - change directory (remote)